-Donna Davidson has overseen project development efforts for dozens of BRC Imagination Arts projects including the award winning Abraham Lincoln Presidential Museum, Information Communication Pavilion at Shanghai Expo 2010, Abbey Road Studios and the newly open Museum of Liverpool.
+Donna Davidson has overseen project development efforts for dozens of BRC Imagination Arts projects including the award winning Abraham Lincoln Presidential Museum, Information Communication Pavilion at Shanghai Expo 2010, Abbey Road Studios and the Museum of Liverpool.
 Donna joined BRC’s Burbank office in 1998 and relocated to the UK in 2001.
-Her current title is director, project development, UK.
+Her current title is Global Project Development Director.

 Before landing at BRC, you worked with other prominent companies, including Jack Morton Productions and Iwerks Entertainment in the Don Iwerks days.
 How did the transition unfold?